pkaushik/pkaushik.github.io/source/_posts/2012-05-22-hello-meteor.markdown

 comments: true
 categories:
 ---
-These are slides from my [JS.Chi() talk](http://www.meetup.com/js-chi/events/59833642) on Meteor.
-I will follow up with posts expanding on all of the slides in this presentation.
-This post, however, is for the benefit of all those who are feeling like they might be missing a step with frameworks like Backbone, Ember, (and now Meteor), et. al. Read on for recommendations on what to read up on to understand more about the problems they're solving.
+These are slides from my [JS.Chi() talk on May 22](http://www.meetup.com/js-chi/events/59833642) on Meteor.
+I will follow up with posts expanding on most of the slides in this presentation.
+This post, however, is for the benefit of all those who are feeling like they might be missing a step with frameworks like Backbone, Ember, (and now Meteor), et. al. It is an overview of the types of problems they're solving and includes recommendations for further reading.

 <script async class="speakerdeck-embed" data-id="4fbbc61f15a68f001f027e5a" data-ratio="1.2945638432364097" src="//speakerdeck.com/assets/embed.js"></script>